• Skip to primary navigation

 • STEP 1).
 Sift all of the dry ingredients except for cocoa into a large bowl and whisk to blend evenly.

 • STEP 2).
-Mix together yogurt, cocoa, vinegar and food colouring in a small bowl and set aside.
+Mix together yogurt, cocoa, vinegar and food coloring in a small bowl and set aside.

 • STEP 3).
 Cream together butter and sugar using an electric hand mixer until pale and fluffy.